LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Uplifting 2D visual representations into 3D

-\vsp \paragraph{Scene optimization.} Let $I_1,\dots,I_m$ be a set of 2D frames from a 3D scene and $d_1,\dots,d_m$ the corresponding viewing directions.
+\myparagraph{Scene optimization} Let $I_1,\dots,I_m$ be a set of 2D frames from a 3D scene and $d_1,\dots,d_m$ the corresponding viewing directions.
 Gaussian Splatting optimizes the parameters involved in the scene rendering function described in the previous section.
 This includes the means and covariances of the Gaussian densities, their opacities, and the color function parametrized by spherical harmonics.
-Denoting by $\theta$ these parameters, the following reconstruction loss is used
+Denoting these parameters by $\theta$, the following reconstruction loss is used where $\hat{I}_{d_k,\theta}$ is the frame of the scene rendered in the direction $d_k$ as in Eq.~(\ref{eq:render}), using the parameters $\theta$, and $\mathcal L$ is a combination of $\ell_1$ and SSIM loss functions~\citep{kerbl2023gaussiansplatting}.